After implementing 4 Hour Work Week my business, my life, and my daily routine has changed completely. I have more time for everything

 When I am going through the emails, if there is any client work, I put them on my client list instead of completing it right at that moment.
 If there is anything that should be done for my blog, it goes to my blog list, and the rest that I need to reply to and some other emails which I prefer reading are kept open as tabs in my Safari.
 My work browser is Firefox.

 The implementation of the task and the time to check email is now different.
 If you are working in batches, you don’t waste time in context switching.

 Productivity killer emails

-If I had 10 mins of time before a meeting, what I used to do was check email assuming I am utilizing that time but what was happening is, I was cluttering my mind with things that just arrived in my inbox reducing productivity in meeting and possibly after the meeting as well.
+If I had 10 mins before a meeting, what I used to do was check email assuming I am utilizing the time.
+However, what was happening was, I was cluttering my mind with things that just arrived in my inbox.
+It was reducing my productivity in the meeting and even after without me realizing it.

 So instead of checking emails for 10 mins, now I use those open tabs that I want to be reading in the free time.

 Changed email synchronization on my iPhone from automatic to manual, so I don’t get notification of emails that I don’t want to be checking.
 I have disabled notifications for emails as well.